bckohan/django-enum/README.rst

 Django Enum
 ###########

-Full and natural Django_ support for Python Enum_ fields.
+Full and natural support for enumerations_ as Django model fields.

 `django-enum <https://django-enum.readthedocs.io/en/latest/>`_ provides a new model field type, ``EnumField``, that resolves the correct native Django_ field